Counting Hamilton cycles in product graphs

 is a comparatively strong property,

-just like the property ``having a Hamilton cycle'',
+just like the property "having a Hamiltonian cycle",

 which has been studied extensively in literature.